EdilsonNatalino/EdilsonNatalino/README.md

 - 👋 Hi, I’m @EdilsonNatalino
-- 👀 I’m interested in font-end development
+- 👀 I’m interested in font end development
 - 🌱 I’m currently learning font end language in html, css and javascript
-- 💞️ I’m looking to collaborate on a team and learn
+- 💞️ I’m looking to collaborate on in team learning
 - 📫 How to reach me on social media
-- 😄 Pronouns:
 - ⚡ Fun fact: Always up to date in the world of technology

 <!---